titoBouzout/komodo-komodin-git/readme.md

-Adds Git commands to Komodo Edit and enhance Git commands on Komodo IDE.
-Also adds icons overlay to Komodo Edit.
+Adds Git commands to "Komodo Edit" and enhance Git commands on "Komodo IDE".
+Also adds icons overlay to "Komodo Edit".

 <img src="http://dl.dropbox.com/u/9303546/komodo/kGit/screenshot.png" style="float:right"/>

 Usage:

 <blockquote>
-Right click on multiple/single files/folders of the "places" sidebar to apply commands on selected files.
+Right click on multiple/single files/folders of the "places" sidebar to apply commands on selected files which maybe are from different repositories.

-To apply commands to focused document use the toolbarbutton.
-There is also a git submenu on document and tab context menu.
+To apply commands to focused document use the toolbarbutton, or there is also a git submenu on document and tab context menu.

 </blockquote><br/>